 Private lessons are intended for skaters of all ages and levels, and can be a great way to introduce skating or to hone a specific skill.
-For tourists interested in a jump start for their skating skills, private lessons are the way to go!
-Our professional staff can help you enjoy your time at the Frog Pond while teaching skills that can be practiced in the future.
-The Frog Pond also offers group lessons – a fantastic and fun way for local skaters to learn to skate!
+Our professional staff can help you enjoy your time at Frog Pond while teaching skills that will stay with you for a lifetime.

 Because your lesson will be outdoors, we recommend that you dress in weather appropriate layers that do not restrict movement.
 On colder days, snow pants/suits are strongly recommended for young beginning skaters.
 On warmer days, we recommend bringing along a change of clothes to wear after a lesson.
 A single pair of thin socks are ideal because they will allow skaters to feel their feet connecting to their skates.
 Finally, don’t forget that warm gloves or mittens are a necessity for learning to skate outside!

-The Frog Pond maintains a 24 hour private lesson cancellation policy.
-All cancellations need to be made at least 24 hours in advance.
-If you are taking a one time lesson, you must contact The Skating Academy’s Frog Pond campus by phoning 617.635.2120 ext.
-11, or by emailing FrogPond.PL@skatingacademy.org.
+Cancellations must be made at least 24-hours in advance.
+Cancellations received less than 24-hours from the lesson time will are not eligible for refunds.
 If you are enrolled in a series of lessons and need to miss or re-schedule one of these lessons, please coordinate changes directly with your coach.

 While skating outdoors can be a beautiful way to experience the sport, the weather does occasionally necessitate closing the rink and canceling lessons.
-If the weather is questionable on the day of a lesson, please check the bostonfrogpond.com home page for the latest weather update one hour prior to the start of your lesson.
-If lessons have not been cancelled on the homepage but you are concerned about skating in questionable weather, please contact your coach directly.
+If the weather is questionable on the day of a lesson, please check the Skating Academy web home page for the latest weather update one hour prior to the start of your lesson.
+If a cancellation notice is not posted but you are concerned about skating in questionable weather, please contact your coach directly.